danlacher/Lacher-PSMDATP/README.md

 - ~~Add cmdlets to manage custom indicators~~ added in version 0.0.2
 - Add more query templates for advanced hunting
 - Create more Module related Pester tests
+- Resolve verbose messages when verbosity flag not set

 ---